Android App Launch Service

 • DefaultInputMode — Optional

-Specifies how the D-pad is used in handsets.
+Specifies how the D-pad is used in handsets while the app is active.

 Example: